The French Chef: History

-Child's first appearance cooking on TV had been by happenstance: a guest for another show on WGBH had cancelled their appearance, as did the backup guest.
+Child's first appearance cooking on TV had been by happenstance: a guest for another show on WGBH had canceled their appearance, as did the backup guest.
 Child was invited to do a cooking demonstration, which received positive feedback and prompted executives to order a pilot.

 When the show began, the budget was so low that "volunteers had to be recruited to wash dishes, and the food sometimes had to be auctioned to the audience afterwards to cover expenses."

-In 1964 Child received a Peabody Award, crediting her for doing "more than show us how good cooking is achieved; by her delightful demonstrations she has brought the pleasures of good living into many American homes."
+In 1964, Child received a Peabody Award, crediting her for doing "more than show us how good cooking is achieved; by her delightful demonstrations she has brought the pleasures of good living into many American homes."
 In May 1966, her show won a Primetime Emmy Award for Achievements in Educational Television – Individuals.

+The January 4, 1965 episode of The French Chef, “Ham Dinner in Half an Hour”, featured an appearance by Julia’s husband Paul Cushing Child, who at the start of the show calls her to let her know that he’s bringing two friends home for dinner in half an hour.

 The August 27, 1968 episode of The French Chef (rerun from an episode sometime in 1965) ended with the unexpected collapse of an Apple Charlotte.

-The October 31, 1971 episode of The French Chef (on its ninth anniversary) was the first U.S. television show to be captioned for deaf viewers.
+On August 6, 1972, a rerun of The French Chef became the first U.S. television show to include captions for deaf viewers.
+The episode had open captions and featured coq au vin and chicken fricassee.

 The show was produced by Ruth Lockwood and directed by Russell Morash, Russell Fortier, David Griffiths and David B. Atwood.
-Film composer John Morris wrote the 2nd theme song of The French Chef.
+Film composer John Morris wrote the second theme song for The French Chef.

 The show eventually became so popular that Child's use of a particular ingredient each week would sometimes cause a surge in demand and lead to grocery stores across the country temporarily selling out of it.

 Legacy

+Child and WGBH would collaborate again on the series Julia Child & Company from 1978 to 1980, Dinner at Julia's from 1983 to 1984, and a series of home videos in 1985 called The Way to Cook.
+Child would be paired with other food personalities for two additional PBS series in the 1990s, Cooking with Master Chefs: Hosted by Julia Child which ran for a single season from 1993 to 1994, and Baking with Julia for three seasons from 1996 to 1998.
+She also participated in the show Julia Child & Jacques Pépin Cooking at Home which won a Daytime Emmy Award in 2001.

 As part of its growing Twitch Creative content, Twitch streamed every episode of The French Chef over a four-day period starting on March 15, 2016, to launch its new food channel.
 Twitch reported that almost a million viewers watched the marathon.

-A television series based on Julia Child and the creation of The French Chef premiered on HBO in 2022.
+Julia, a television series based on Child and the creation of The French Chef, premiered on HBO Max in 2022.